Conflicts of InterestHuman Subjects Research

 What is the difference between Visiting Researcher and Collaborating Investigator?

 Collaborating investigators are off-campus and involved in specific projects (usually only one) with a very specific role.
-Visiting Researchers are typically involved in a variety of projects, may be onsite or remote, and typically receiving training in addition to being engaged in research.
+Visiting Researchers are typically involved in a variety of projects, are onsite receiving training in addition to being engaged in research.
+Some exceptions may be made for remote status, although those are usually temporary.
 Visiting Researchers must go through the non-appointee process.

 A staff scientist is leaving WashU but will continue to have a small role in wrapping up a research project, what steps are necessary?

-I have a Non-Appointee CW who would like to continue to use their non-WashU email address, is this possible?
+I have a Visiting Researcher CW who would like to continue to use their non-WashU email address, is this possible?

 No, only Collaborating Investigators and Facility Access Only subtypes are able to use a non-WashU email address as their Work Email Address.
 All others have the Work Email Address field automatically populated with a WashU email address.